 Southeast Missouri State University provides professional education grounded in the liberal arts and sciences and in practical experience.

 The University, through teaching and scholarship, challenges students to extend their intellectual capacities, interests, and creative abilities; develop their talents; and acquire a lifelong enthusiasm for learning.
 Students benefit from a relevant, extensive, and thorough general education; professional and liberal arts and sciences curricula; co-curricular opportunities; and real-world experiences.
 By emphasizing student-centered and experiential learning, the University prepares individuals to participate responsibly in a diverse and technologically-advanced world and in this and other ways contributes to the development of the social, cultural, and economic life of the region, state and nation.

-The mission of the Department of Industrial & Engineering Technology is to:
+The mission of the Department of Polytechnic Studies is to:

 Developed based on dialogue with constituents.
 The expected accomplishments of graduates during their first few years after graduation.

 |OB1||Develops within our graduates the ability to communicate effectively.|